 I am an Assistant Professor at the School of Information, University of Michigan.
 My research is at the intersection of Science of Science + Sociology of Organizations + Computational Social Science.
 I study how social and organizational factors affect scientific discovery.
 I am especially interested in evaluation practices in science, and whether they promote or stifle innovation.
-My approach relies on field experiments with scientists as they conduct their work, and applying computational tools to large-scale observational data.
+My approach relies primarily on experiments -- interventions in scientific competitions and other settings -- and applying computational tools to large-scale observational data.

 Current research projects include

 Cumulative advantage in science: Do metrics like citation counts and impact factors reflect quality and influence, or help create them?

 Social valuation: How do evaluators influence each other?

 Science and the media: What research is picked up by the media, and how is it covered?